 - Accident Only – If your pet gets injured, the insurance company will cover at least a portion of the cost of treatment.

 - Accidents and Illness – On top of accidents this type of policy also fully or partially covers your furry friend in the event of illness not related to an accident.

 It’s important to note that some policies may exclude coverage of certain health issues, such as behavioral problems.
 When it is about pre-existing conditions, there is no insurance that covers this matter.

-Furthermore, pet insurance does not usually cover routine services, which might include:
+Furthermore, pet insurance does not usually cover preventive services, which might include:

 - Regular check-ups